-Skilled Care
+Skilled Nursing Care

-Care that's ordered by a physician and requires the medical knowledge and technical training of a licensed registered nurse.
+Medical care ordered by a physician and requiring the knowledge and training of a licensed registered nurse.

 Skilled Nursing Facility

 A medical facility providing services that require the direction of a physician and nursing supervised by a registered nurse and that's state-licensed, approved by Medicare or would qualify for Medicare approval if so requested.